Frost-group/PPP.jl/README.md

 [DiMaiolo2023] Fortran code for the [Bedogni2024] paper.
 This code was validated against these outputs. https://github.com/francescodimaiolo/Hartree-Fock_PPP_tool

-[Jorner2023] Jorner, K., Pollice, R., Lavigne, C., Aspuru-Guzik, A. (2023, September 25).
-Ultrafast computational screening of molecules with inverted singlet-triplet energy gaps using the Pariser-Parr-Pople semi-empirical quantum chemistry method.
-ChemRxiv. https://doi.org/10.26434/chemrxiv-2023-wq1tb
+[Jorner2024] Jorner, K., Pollice, R., Lavigne, C., Aspuru-Guzik, A., 2024.
+Ultrafast Computational Screening of Molecules with Inverted Singlet–Triplet Energy Gaps Using the Pariser–Parr–Pople Semiempirical Quantum Chemistry Method.
+J. Phys.
+Chem.
+A 128, 2445–2456. https://doi.org/10.1021/acs.jpca.3c06357

 [Ohno1964] Ohno, K. (1964).
 Some remarks on the Pariser-Parr-Pople method.
 Theoretica Chimica Acta, 2(3), 219–227. https://doi.org/10.1007/BF00528281

+# Contributors

+2024-- Jarvist Moore Frost
+2025-- Freja Orritt

+These codes were created with careful reference to [Bedogni2024] (non Beta-dependent Huckel/PPP model, and CIS/CISD etc. results), and then [Jorner2024] (Beta-dependent Huckel model).

+The authors are grateful for useful discussions with Tim Hele and Kjell Jorner.